Patient safety should be at the forefront of everything we do when we deliver any care or treatment:

 ‘First do no harm.’

-Since the 1990s the patient safety movement has grown and gained momentum and there has been a move away from a culture of blame and towards an approach that promotes openness and learning from errors.
+Since the 1990s the patient safety movement has grown and gained momentum and there has been a move away from a culture of blame towards an approach that promotes openness and learning from errors.

 This module summarises key topics from the literature, provides definitions of patient safety and harm, and looks at some of the lessons that should be learned from recent failures in healthcare.
 These include findings relating to the Mid Staffordshire NHS Foundation Trust and to Winterbourne View hospital.
 Various models of patient safety are outlined, including the linear ‘Swiss cheese’ model and various non-linear models.